Canon 1D vs T1i

 Studio photographers will appreciate that the Canon 1D (unlike the T1i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the T1i have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the T1i was followed by the Canon T2i.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D vs T1i